 Intracerebral hemorrhage (ICH) is a sudden bleeding into brain tissue which can have devastating results.
 It is a world-wide problem for which there is currently no effective treatment.
-MISTIE III (Minimally Invasive Surgery Plus rt-PA for Intracerebral Hemorrhage Evacuation) is an international, Phase III, 500-patient clinical trial with the primary goal of defining a successful treatment for ICH.
+MISTIE III (Minimally Invasive Surgery Plus rt-PA for Intracerebral Hemorrhage Evacuation) is an international, phase 3, 500-patient clinical trial with the primary goal of defining a successful treatment for ICH.

 MISTIE III is the result of over 10 years of preliminary research and clinical trials.
 An earlier study, MISTIE II, was completed in April 2013.
 That study suggests that this investigational treatment may offer a possible new treatment for this devastating condition.
 This next study, MISTIE III, was designed to confirm these preliminary findings in a larger number of patients.
 The hope is that the MISTIE approach can improve patient's long-term quality of life.
 The primary endpoint is a outcomes assessment called the Modified Rankin Score measured at 180 and 365 days after the stroke.